ferraroivan/learning_c/README.md

-# learning c at university
+# Learning C at university

 all of the exercises will be uploaded here